twobombs/thereminq-llama/README.md

 # ThereminQ-LLaMa : baking a quantum layer caek

-This repo is alpha and dedicated to training Lggml Lama's with QC data
+This repo is alpha and dedicated to training ggml LLaMa's with QC data

 --------